-Following a three-year hiatus caused by the COVID-19 pandemic, TAT Technologies, with global headquarters in Gedera, Israel, has announced the return of its popular Powder Metallurgy sintering courses.
+Following a three-year hiatus caused by the COVID-19 pandemic, TAT Technologies, based in St. Marys, Pennsylvania, USA, has announced the return of its popular Powder Metallurgy sintering courses.
 Designed to cover the fundamental and advanced commercial aspects of the entire ferrous sintering process, the two hands-on courses will teach students how to get more out of a PM plant’s current setup without the need for costly or resource-intensive improvements.

 The courses will teach students though ten experiments per course, using a 15 cm (6 inch) belt conveyor furnace with eight zones using a N2-H2 atmosphere.
 Students carry out the experiments in small teams, analyse the data, and present what they learned to the entire class.